 Mentors are trained to offer support on a 1-to-1 basis.
 They can help you to overcome low levels of motivation and morale, provide a non-judgmental ‘ear’ to those in need and offer advice on dealing with assessment worries.
 They are also able to signpost you to specialist support services across the University.

-We have detailed some of the benefits, and included some recent participant feedback, on the Peer Mentoring Benefits page.
+We have detailed some of the benefits, and included some participant feedback, on the Peer Mentoring Benefits page.